Braneworlds in Horndeski gravity: Introduction

 The paper is organized as follows.
 In Sec.~\ref{s1} we present the Horndeski gravity and in Sec.~\ref{s2} we develop the first order formalism in five dimensions.
-In Sec.~\ref{s3} we present two explicit examples and in Sec.~\ref{s4} we compute numerical solutions.
+In Sec.~\ref{s4} we compute numerical solutions.
 In Sec.~\ref{s5} we address the issue of the graviton fluctuations and in Sec.~\ref{s6} we compute the corrections to the Newtonian potential.
 Finally in Sec.~\ref{s7} we present our final comments.